-With more companies than ever employing remote teams, video conferencing is becoming the norm in the way we collaborate and communicate in the workplace.
-Meetings are now larger and more complex, with business-critical conversations increasingly happening via video conference calls.
+With more companies than ever working from home due to the COVID-19 pandemic, video conferencing is becoming the norm in the way we collaborate and communicate in the workplace.
+Video meetings and even webinars are now larger and more complex, with business-critical conversations increasingly happening via video conference calls.
 These meetings with 20+ participants require more advanced video and audio capabilities than Google Hangouts or Skype can offer.

 The Pros and Cons of Large Team Calls